sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 ## Discussion
 Future work would include adding the color filter that we were unable to get to due to resources and time constraints.
 This would help reduce false positives due to construction/oversized vehicles approaching, which have flashing lights and loud noises.
 The flashing lights on these vehicle types are orange, so filtering for only red and blue would reduce false positives.
 We would also include sampling for more light flashing frequencies due to emergency vehicles having more than one flashing light at different frequencies and colors.

+We also expect there will be difficulties implementing our system into full scales vehicles, but we were able to find that it worked on the model scale.

 ## Sources